-The project aims to diagnose key governance bottlenecks to mobilising financing for the Mediterranean water sector and to support the development of consensual action plans based on international good practices.
+The project aimed at diagnosing key governance bottlenecks to mobilise financing for the Mediterranean water sector and to support the development of consensual action plans based on international good practices.

 Support to the Project

-Strategic partnerships with the Swedish International Development Cooperation Agency (Sida), the FEMIP Trust Fund (FTF) of the European Investment Bank (EIB), the GEF – UNEP/MAP MedPartnershipprogramme and the Mediterranean Component of the EU Water Initiative (MED EUWI) have been instrumental in setting the project in motion and under effective implementation.
+Strategic partnerships with the Swedish International Development Cooperation Agency (Sida), the FEMIP Trust Fund (FTF) of the European Investment Bank (EIB), the GEF – UNEP/MAP MedPartnershipprogramme and the Mediterranean Component of the EU Water Initiative (MED EUWI) were instrumental in setting the project in motion and under effective implementation.

-Albania, Egypt, Jordan, Lebanon, Morocco, Palestine and Tunisia have submitted official support letters, signed at the Minister’s or Secretary General’s level.
-Additional countries may be added pending official request and availability of financial resources.
+Albania, Egypt, Jordan, Lebanon, Morocco, Palestine and Tunisia had submitted official support letters, signed at the Minister’s or Secretary General’s level.